yiisoft/yii2/docs/guide/controller.md

 Action filters are implemented via behaviors.
 You should extend from `ActionFilter` to define a new filter.
 To use a filter, you should attach the filter class to the controller as a behavior.
-For example, to use the [[AccessControl]] filter, you should have the following code in a controller:
+For example, to use the [[yii\web\AccessControl]] filter, you should have the following code in a controller:

 ```php